 The Principal or designee will provide local law enforcement or other emergency responders, as appropriate, with a friendly notification at least forty-eight hours prior to holding a school security drill.
-Although these outside agencies are not required to observe all school security drills, the Principal is encouraged to may invite representatives from local law enforcement and emergency responder agencies to attend and observe at least no more than four different security drills annually.
+Although these outside agencies are not required to observe all school security drills, the Principal may invite representatives from local law enforcement and emergency responder agencies to attend and observe additional security drills, as needed.

-Such drills and in-service training programs shall be conducted in accordance with a building security drill guide and training materials that educate school employees on proper evacuation and lockdown procedures in a variety of emergency situations on school grounds as provided by the New Jersey Office of Homeland Security and Preparedness and the Commissioner of Education.-
+Such drills and in-service training programs shall be conducted in accordance with a building security drill guide and training materials that educate school employees on proper evacuation and lockdown procedures in a variety of emergency situations on school grounds as provided by the New Jersey Office of Homeland Security and Preparedness and the Commissioner of Education.